 A Tradition of Innovation and Expansion

 The Riese Organization is one of the largest restaurant management companies in the New York City.
 The Company owns and operates approximately 50 restaurants in the Metropolitan area.
 Included in the restaurant portfolio are such nationally known branded concepts as T.G.I.
 Friday’s, Tim Hortons, Pizza Hut, and KFC.
-In their 74 year history, the Riese Organization has also developed its own proprietary concepts including Tad’s Steaks and Tequilaville.
+In their 74 year history, the Riese Organization has also developed its own proprietary concepts including Tad’s Steaks, Charley O’s and Tequilaville.
 Located at 560 Fifth Avenue, the Riese Organization is one of the largest private employers in New York City with nearly 1,500 employees.

 Founding of the Company – 1940